msabramo/kallithea/docs/setup.rst

 checkboxes on previos section).
 To add another custom hook simply fill in first section with
 <name>.<hook_type> and the second one with hook path.
 Example hooks
-can be found at *rhodecode.lib.hooks*.
+can be found at *kallithea.lib.hooks*.

 Changing default encoding